Welcome to the Topic Submissions site for OPSC's upcoming programs.

 Submissions selected for presentation will be required to complete a Faculty Agreement (provided by OPSC) and abide by all terms and deadlines included therein.
 An overview of those terms and guidelines can be viewed here

-Video Streaming and Recording: OPSC intends to live stream and record all main hall lectures so that physicians may access CME event contents digitally.
+Video Streaming and Recording: OPSC intends to live stream and/or record all main hall lectures so that physicians may access CME event contents digitally.
 If you are

-not willing to allow recording or live streaming of your presentation, please do not submit for a main hall lecture.
-At this time, workshops are not slated for recording or broadcast to our virtual audience.
+not willing to allow recording or live streaming of your presentation, do not submit a proposal.

 At this time, we do anticipate remote presenting, as well as pre-recorded content being included in our programs.
 If you prefer to present that way, simply add that as a note in the final box of the submission form below.

 Online Courses do not have specific dates as their frequency and timing are determined by OPSC's Education Committee and/or Membership Committee, depending on the topics submitted.

 All fields with an asterisk are required.